GirugaCode/HopSkipDrive-Take-Home_Project/README.md

 ## My Rides

-I as a user can capture the previous 60 seconds of audio using my iOS device so that I don’t need to be prepared in advance to record an interesting moment.

 ### Trip header
 - [x] The trip header summarizes the cards below it.
 - [x] The time range (e.g., 4:18a - 4:26p) ranges from the earliest to latest time in the section.